zzhangjii/learning-library/workshops/dvcs-5/LabGuide300.md

     ![](images/300/img_3a_1_3.png)

-    In the file browser that pops up, find and select the **DaaS Social Feeds-KoolKart.xslx** file.
+    In the file browser that pops up, find and select the **DaaS Social Feeds-KoolKart.xlsx** file.

         This file contains Indicator words from posts to your social media pages or posts mentioning your business.
 It includes the total number of times the Indicator word was mentioned and whether it was